yosrahelal/paladin/examples/notarized-tokens/README.md

 # Example: Notarized-Tokens

-This tutorial is meant to get familiar with how to create and manage a basic token using the **Notarized Tokens (noto)** domain.
+This example is meant to get familiar with how to create and manage a basic token using the **Notarized Tokens (noto)** domain.

-See the [tutorial](https://lf-decentralized-trust-labs.github.io/paladin/head/examples/notarized-tokens/) for a detailed explanation.
+See the [tutorial](https://lf-decentralized-trust-labs.github.io/paladin/head/tutorials/notarized-tokens/) for a detailed explanation.

 ## Pre-requisites